Futarimiti/json-fmt/README.md

 #### `spaceNBeforeArrayComma, spaceNAfterArrayComma :: Int`

-defines number of spaces before and after a comma in a one-line array. does not affect those in multiline (see below)
+number of spaces before and after a comma in a one-line array. does not affect those in multiline (see below)

 `spaceNBeforeArrayComma = 0, spaceNAfterArrayComma = 1`